vmware-archive/concourse-pipeline-samples/pipelines/azure/azure-blobstore-integration/README.md

 3. Configure the sample pipeline in Concourse with the *fly* command:
    __fly -t <your-concourse-alias> set-pipeline -p azure-blobstore-pipeline -c pipeline.yml__

-4. Access to the Concourse web interface, click on the list of pipelines, un-pause the *azure-blobstore-pipeline* and then click on its link to visualize its pipeline diagram
+4. Access to the Concourse web interface, click on the list of pipelines, unpause the *azure-blobstore-pipeline* and then click on its link to visualize its pipeline diagram

 5. To execute the pipeline, click on the ```1-build-and-save-release-to-blobstore``` job and then click on the ```+``` sign to execute the pipeline.